materialsproject/fireworks/docs/queue_tutorial.rst

 #.
 You should confirm that only a single job got submitted to the queue.
 However, when the job starts running, you'll see that all three of your jobs completed in separate ``launcher_`` directories!

 .. warning:: Currently, we do not recommend running in this mode unless you are confident that all jobs can finish before the walltime expires.
 Otherwise, you might run into a situation where the walltime kills one of your jobs mid-run.
 In future tutorials and FireWorks versions, we'll demonstrate how to handle this case cleanly.
-For now, we suggest you stick to 1 FireWork per queue script unless you know what you are doing!
+For now, we suggest you stick to one FireWork per queue script unless you know what you are doing!

 More information